 Self-Employment Assistance for Entrepreneurs Toolkit

-States can effectively administer their Self-Employment Assistance (SEA) program by utilizing the SBA’s deep expertise in small business mentoring and training, and by collaborating with SBA’s nationwide network to provide SEA program participants with easy access to essential knowledge to start their own businesses and to grow and create jobs.
+States can effectively administer their Self-Employment Assistance (SEA) program by utilizing the Small Business Administration's (SBA’s) deep expertise in small business mentoring and training, and by collaborating with SBA’s nationwide network to provide SEA program participants with easy access to essential knowledge to start their own businesses and to grow and create jobs.

-The Small Business Administration’s (SBA) collaboration with the Department of Labor helps ensure that states have the tools and resources, such as this SBA Business Smart Toolkit, to begin and sustain successful entrepreneurship training programs.
+The SBA's collaboration with the Department of Labor helps ensure that states have the tools and resources, such as this SBA Business Smart Toolkit, to begin and sustain successful entrepreneurship training programs.

 Small Business Partnership Toolkit